Chicago board finds policeman's fatal shooting of two not justified: newspapers

 LeGrier and Jones were African-Americans and the deaths fueled Chicago’s already intense debate over police use of force against minorities that have sparked protests in a number of cities around the United States.

-An attorney for Rialmo and officials from the Civilian Office of Police Accountability were not immediately available for comment.
+Officials from the Civilian Office of Police Accountability (COPA) were not immediately available for comment.

+Joel Brodsky, a lawyer for Rialmo, said the board’s conclusions are ”designed to preserve votes for the mayor at the expense of a good police officer who was doing his job.

+“COPA’s conclusions, which are unsupported by the facts, are clearly political in nature,” Brodsky said in a statement.

 The report said Rialmo’s statements on the bat were “inconsistent and ultimately unreliable,” the Sun-Times said.